valosekj/bash_basics/README.md

 ## Information

-Bundle of bash functions used in routine work.
+Bundle of bash, python and matlab scripts and functions used in routine work.

 ### General functions: